extrasmallwinnie/micromeg/README.md

 #> 9 PosControl1 positive control <NA>            NA <NA>   <NA>
 ```

-This metadata object is a tibble (because I personally like the
+This metadata object is a tibble (because I personally prefer the
 [tidyverse grammar](https://www.tmwr.org/tidyverse)), but data frames
 should also be fine to use.
 If you use my tools, everything will end up
 getting ~ tibblefied ~ anyway.

-The “SampleID” field hasn’t been discussed yet, but it’s exactly what it
+The “SampleID” field wasn’t discussed yet, but it’s exactly what it
 sounds like!
 It must be unique, and it must match what you’ve called
 your samples in your sequencing data.
+(If you use this package, it’s
+highly recommended that you call your sample IDs field exactly
+“SampleID” in both your metadata and ASV count table objects.)

 You may also notice that there’s some missing data (the NAs), which
 we’ll talk about more later.